markupboy/press-start/source/platforms/nintendo/switch.html.markdown

 - Catherine Full Body
 - Diablo 3 Eternal Collection
 - Disgaea 5 Complete
-- Donky Kong Tropical Freeze
+- Donkey Kong Country Tropical Freeze
 - Legend of Zelda: Breath of the Wild, The
 - Legend of Zelda: Link's Awakening, The
 - Mario Kart 8 Deluxe